joshuatz/git-date-extractor/README.md

 > For the CLI, you can pass files either directly via the `--files` flag, such as `--files=[alpha.txt,bravo.txt]`, or as final arguments to the command, such as `git-date-extractor --outputToFile=true alpha.txt bravo.txt`

+> For passing filenames to the CLI (e.g. with `xargs`), be careful of special characters and/or spaces in filenames.

 ## Options

 Both the CLI and the main method accept the same options: